camelia-osan/Virtual-Piano/README.md

 - CSS

-Elements were styled using *Flexbox*.
+The elements were styled using *Flexbox*.
 I used relative measurement units for better screen compatibility and different classes for some black keys in order to position them on the piano body.

 The screen compatibility is covered by the media queries.